spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 ## Install SpineOpt

 The process for installing SpineOpt is very similar.
 If you close Spine Toolbox in the previous step, you can use the same terminal for the installation of SpineOpt.
-Otherwise, open a new terminal and navigate to the environments folder again.
+The terminal should indicate that you are still in the `environments` folder (it does not matter whether the python environment is still active or not).
+Otherwise, open a new terminal and navigate to the `environments` folder again.

 For the creation of the Julia environment and the installation of SpineOpt, we will be using the Julia REPL.
 To activate the Julia REPL, simply call 'julia' from the terminal.